 UBC Science is a leader among North American research universities in transforming science education, and our faculty members are well versed in evidence-based teaching practices.
-From 2007-2017, the Carl Wieman Science Education Initiative (CWSEI) supported UBC Science departments in their efforts to provide an unrivalled education for undergraduate students by applying the latest advances in pedagogical research, and developing a significant knowledge base of resources and research.
+From 2007-2017, the Carl Wieman Science Education Initiative (CWSEI) supported UBC Science departments in their efforts to provide an unrivalled education for undergraduate students by applying the latest advances in pedagogical research and developing a significant knowledge base of resources and research.
 The knowledge and best practices derived from this initiative continue to inform teaching and learning at UBC Science.

-Skylight, the Science Centre for Learning and Teaching, is a teaching and learning support unit which fills an important gap between central UBC support units and UBC Science departments.
-The majority of staff in this unit are embedded within central UBC units or UBC Science departments to enrich collaborations and advance science education.
+Skylight, the Science Centre for Learning and Teaching, is a Faculty-specific teaching and learning support unit which fills an important gap between central UBC support units and UBC Science departments.
+Most staff in this unit are embedded within central UBC units or UBC Science departments to enrich collaborations and advance science education.

-Science Education Specialists (SESs), who have both disciplinary and educational expertise, are staff members embedded within Skylight and seven of the departments (BOTA, CHEM, CPSC, EOAS, MATH,

-PHAS, and ZOOL) within UBC Science to enrich teaching and learning.
+Science Education Specialists (SESs), who have both disciplinary and educational expertise, are staff members embedded within Skylight and eight of the departments (BOTA, CHEM, CPSC, EOAS, MATH MBIM, PHAS, and ZOOL) within UBC Science to enrich teaching and learning.
 The SESs work closely with instructors and TAs and are an excellent person to help you navigate teaching at UBC.
 If your department does not have an SES, please reach out to Skylight (skylight@science.ubc.ca) and members of our team will help to support you.

-Teaching & Learning at UBC Science
+Teaching and Learning at UBC Science

 UBC Science recently committed to infusing inclusion within curriculum, pedagogy, and culture and to supporting faculty in their engagement and training in inclusive teaching (UBC Science Strategic Plan).
-This recent and growing effort aligns with UBC's campus-wide plans, including the UBC Strategic Plan, the Inclusion Action Plan, and the Indigenous Strategic Plan.
-Curated resources about inclusive teaching in STEM can be found here.
+This recent and growing effort aligns with UBC's campus-wide plans, including the UBC Strategic Plan, the Strategic Equity and Anti-Racism (StEAR) Framework, and the Indigenous Strategic Plan.
+You can find curated resources about inclusive teaching in STEM on our website.

-The Teaching Startup Program is UBC Science's strategy for implementing the paired teaching model where a new faculty member is paired with another faculty member who is experienced in implementing evidence-informed teaching practices.
+The Teaching Start-Up Program is UBC Science's strategy for implementing the paired teaching model where a new faculty member is paired with another faculty member who is experienced in implementing evidence-informed teaching practices.
 Together, they collaboratively teach an existing course that has already aligned learning goals, assessments, and evidence-informed pedagogy.
 Both faculty members are responsible for all aspects of teaching, and both receive full teaching credit.
+We encourage you to talk with your departmental leadership about the potential to participate in this program.